H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 For each request:

-1. **Phase 1.45** — `jarvis-main-brain` generates a 384-dim embedding of the query via `all-minilm:latest` at `jarvis-ollama:11434/api/embeddings`, queries the `autonomous_learner` ChromaDB collection (**21,181 records as of March 18, 2026; growing ~288/day — see §33.3 note for live count verification**), retrieves the top-5 most semantically similar community interaction records, and prepends them to `enhanced_message`.
+1. **Phase 1.45** — `jarvis-main-brain` generates a 384-dim embedding of the query via `all-minilm:latest` at `jarvis-ollama:11434/api/embeddings`, queries the `autonomous_learner` ChromaDB collection (★ ~23,961+ records estimated March 28; growing ~288/day — see §33.3 note for live count verification; ★ within 40-collection / 6,675,442-vector ChromaDB inventory), retrieves the top-5 most semantically similar community interaction records, and prepends them to `enhanced_message`.

-2. `jarvis-main-brain` builds the composite prompt from `enhanced_message` (including community memories), spiritual RAG context from `jarvis-spiritual-rag` (port 8005, queries PostgreSQL-sourced GBIM collections), GIS and knowledge-base RAG from `jarvis-gis-rag` (port 8004, queries `gisdb`), web-research summaries (when enabled), and persona framing for Ms. Egeria Jarvis.
+2. `jarvis-main-brain` builds the composite prompt from `enhanced_message` (including community memories), spiritual RAG context from `jarvis-spiritual-rag` (port 8005, queries PostgreSQL-sourced GBIM collections in `msjarvis:5433` ★ — 5,416,521 GBIM entities with `confidence_decay` metadata), GIS and knowledge-base RAG from `jarvis-gis-rag` (port 8004, queries `gisdb:5432` ★ — 91 GB PostGIS, 501 tables, 993 ZCTA centroids), web-research summaries (when enabled), and persona framing for Ms. Egeria Jarvis.

 3. This prompt is sent via `jarvis-semaphore` (port 8030, `max_concurrent: 4`, `timeout: 600.0`) to `jarvis-20llm-production`, which dispatches the same generation request to active model proxies **sequentially** to prevent Ollama resource exhaustion.
 Each proxy handles one model independently and returns raw text, status, confidence weight, and model identifier.
 The service returns: